marten-de/projects-md/mchess/README.md

 *Bot*
 - Track down reason for big spread in puzzle performance and random blunders
 - Try out Python's deep learning module to make the chess bot stronger through playing against itself
-- Implement fixed movetime (currently minimum movetime plus a flexible amount)
+- Implement fixed movetime (currently minimum movetime plus a flexible amount), could also be helpful to prevent the bot from not finishing to search
 - Program interface for Lichess and let the bot play there on a registered bot account

 *GUI*